 Situated on 18-acres, the Shipley Nature Center consists of eight habitats including the Oak Woodland, Meadow Habitat, Redwoods, and Coastal Sage Scrub Habitat to name a few.
 Opened in 1974, the Shipley Nature Center was named after former Huntington Beach mayor, Donald Shipley, was designed to show what California looked like over 100 years ago and gives visitors a place to enjoy the various native habitats such as Blackbird Pond.
 Through volunteers and donations, and renovations over the years, Shipley Nature Center now features over 4,000 square feet of trails that weave through the various habitats.

-Visitors can now take in the trails on their own and enjoy 18-acres at their pace.
+Visitors can now take in the trails on their own and enjoy 18-acres at their own pace.

-Although temporarily closed due to COVID, the interpretive center gives visitors the ability to learn more hands on about the nature around the center.
-When open, visitors will find informative exhibits, hands-on activities for kids, books, animal pelts, and much more to explore.
+The interpretive center gives visitors the ability to learn more hands on about the nature around the center.
+Visitors will find informative exhibits, hands-on activities for kids, books, animal pelts, and much more to explore.

 The trails are active with wildlife and an easy weekend outing for the whole family!